Overview

 Based on the German declaration concerning the “ICC/ ESOMAR International Code on Market, Opinion and Social Research and Data Analytics”, and on the “Guideline Concerning Recording and Observation of Group Discussions and Qualitative Interviews” by the Arbeitskreis Deutscher Markt - und Sozialforschungsinstitute e.V., or ADM, data collected in a market research session may only be used in an anonymized or pseudonymized way by the customers commissioning such studies.

-In our role as a data processor, Discuss offers the following functionality to help customers stay compliant with German data privacy regulations.
+In our role as a data processor, Discuss offers the following functionality to help customers stay compliant with German data privacy regulations for their Live Qual Research.

-Respondent Location - When an interview is scheduled, the scheduler is required to set the respondents’ location.
-This allows us to detect interviews with German data subjects and provide proper anonymization
+• Respondent Location - When an interview is scheduled, the scheduler is required to set the respondents’ location.
+This allows Discuss to detect interviews with German data subjects and provide proper anonymization

-Meeting Room Pseudonyms - Respondents and moderators appear with pseudonyms rather than real names to protect privacy.
-Phone users are anonymized and phone numbers are never visible
+• Meeting Room Pseudonyms - Respondents and moderators appear with pseudonyms rather than real names to protect privacy.
+Phone users are anonymized and phone numbers are never visible.
+Learn more

-Private Chat - If any sensitive data needs to be shared with tech support to assist in troubleshooting, it can be shared via private chat.
+• Private Chat - Sensitive data can be shared with tech support via private chat for troubleshooting.
 All chat messages can be deleted when no longer needed.
-Private chats are not visible to project members after the interview ends
+Private chats are not visible to project members after the interview and can be requested by contacting customercare@discuss.io Learn more

-Audio-Only Interviews - We also offer audio-only interviews, in which the webcam never comes on.
-This allows researchers to utilize all the meeting room functionality like Saved Moments, Discussion Guides, integrated translation, and private chat while providing an extra layer of privacy when live video is not required
+• Audio-Only Interviews - We also offer audio-only interviews, in which the webcam never comes on.
+This allows researchers to utilize all the meeting room functionality like Saved Moments, Discussion Guides, integrated translation, and private chat while providing an extra layer of privacy when live video is not required.
+Learn more

-- Restrict Observer Audio - When there's a session with a simultaneous translator, observers will ONLY be able to hear the translator's audio and not the main meeting room.
+• Restrict Observer Audio - When there's a session with a simultaneous translator, observers will ONLY be able to hear the translator's audio and not the main meeting room.
 This is useful to protect the audio of the respondents.
-This feature needs to be enabled in the project settings.
+Learn more

-- Disable Recording - This feature allows recordings to be disabled at a Project or an Interview level.
-Clients who select the option from their Project Settings can decide to either override all interviews or only apply the feature to new interviews.
-Recordings status for each session per project can also be seen under the Recording column when project members are in the Overview tab of their project and see Past Interview.
-In the meeting room, the Help! button will still be availalbe, if Live Support is included.
+• Disable Recording - This feature allows disabling recordings at the project or interview level.
+Clients can choose to override all interviews or apply the setting only to new ones from their Project Settings.
+The recording status for each session can be viewed in the Recording column under the Overview tab.
+In the meeting room, the Help! button remains available if Live Support is included.
+Learn more

 FAQs

-Do I have to do anything in order for my German interviews to be anonymized?
+Do I have to do anything for my German interviews to be anonymized?

 All interviews must include a respondent country when they are scheduled.
 When this country is set to Germany, recordings will be anonymized automatically.
 No further action is needed.
 If you are doing a multi-country interview, and there are any participants from Germany, the respondent location should be set to Germany to maintain compliance.